 Proper protection and use of Company assets and assets entrusted to it by others, including proprietary information, is a fundamental responsibility of each associate of the Company.
 Associates must comply with security programs to safeguard such assets against unauthorized use or removal, as well as against loss by criminal act or breach of trust.
 The provisions hereof relating to protection of the Company’s property also apply to property of others entrusted to it (including proprietary and confidential information).

-Proper Use of Company Property
+A. Proper Use of Company Property

 The Company’s products and services are its property; contributions made by any associate to their development and implementation are the Company’s property and remain the Company’s property even if the individual’s employment or directorship terminates.

 Each associate has an obligation to use the time for which he or she receives compensation from the Company productively.
 Work hours should be devoted to activities directly related to the Company’s business.
-This includes the proper and appropriate use of Company telephones, computers and internet sites.

 The Company provides its associates with confidential information relating to the Company and its business with the understanding that such information is to be held in confidence and not communicated to anyone who is not authorized to see it, except as may be required by law.
-The types of information that each associate must safeguard include (but are not limited to) the Company’s plans and business strategy, unannounced products and/or contracts, sales data, significant projects, customer and supplier lists, patents, patent applications, trade secrets, manufacturing techniques and sensitive financial information, whether in electronic or conventional format.
+The types of information that each associate must safeguard include (but are not limited to) the Company’s plans and business strategy, unannounced products and/or contracts, sales data, significant projects, customer and supplier lists, patents, patent applications, trade secrets, manufacturing techniques and sensitive financial information, whether in electronic or paper format.
 These are costly, valuable resources developed for the exclusive benefit of the Company.
 No associate shall disclose the Company’s confidential information to an unauthorized third party or use the Company’s confidential information for his or her own personal benefit.

-Accurate Records and Reporting
+C. Accurate Records and Reporting

 Under law, the Company is required to keep books, records and accounts that accurately and fairly reflect all transactions, dispositions of assets and other events that are the subject of specific regulatory record keeping requirements, including generally accepted accounting principles and other applicable rules, regulations and criteria for preparing financial statements and for preparing periodic reports filed with the Securities and Exchange Commission.
-All company reports, accounting records, sales reports, expense accounts, invoices, purchase orders, and other documents must accurately and clearly represent the relevant facts and the true nature of transactions.
+All Company reports, accounting records, sales reports, expense accounts, invoices, purchase orders, and other documents must accurately and clearly represent the relevant facts and the true nature of transactions.
 Reports and other documents should state all material facts of a transaction and not omit any information that would be relevant in interpreting such report or document.
 Under no circumstance may there be any unrecorded liability or fund of the Company, regardless of the purposes for which the liability or fund may have been intended, or any improper or inaccurate entry knowingly made on the books or records of the Company.
 No payment on behalf of the Company may be approved or made with the intention, understanding or awareness that any part of the payment is to be used for any purpose other than that described by the documentation supporting the payment.
 In addition, intentional accounting misclassifications (e.g., expense versus capital) and improper acceleration or deferral of expenses or revenues are unacceptable reporting practices that are expressly prohibited.

 The Company has developed and maintains a system of internal controls to provide reasonable assurance that transactions are executed in accordance with management’s authorization, are properly recorded and posted, and are in compliance with regulatory requirements.
-The system of internal controls within the Company includes written policies and procedures, budgetary controls, supervisory review and monitoring, and various other checks and balances, and safeguards such as password protection to access certain computer systems.
+The system of internal controls within the Company includes written policies and procedures, budgetary controls, supervisory review and monitoring, and various other checks and balances, and safeguards, such as password protection to access certain computer systems.

 The Company has also developed and maintains a set of disclosure controls and procedures to ensure that all of the information required to be disclosed by the Company in the reports that it files or submits under the Securities Exchange Act is recorded, processed, summarized and reported within the time periods specified by the Securities and Exchange Commission’s rules and forms.